AlessioSocci/EDUCATIONAL-FRDM-KL25Z/README.md

 -    LPTMR: toggle red led in ISR, set preemptive priority of ISR;

--    PIT: pit trigger ISR every 1s, service routine increment a variable for delay function, set high preemptive priority of ISR to allow                                       the usage of delay function into other ISR.
+-    PIT: pit trigger ISR every 1s, service routine increment a variable for delay function, set high preemptive priority of ISR to allow                                               delay function into other ISR.

 -    ADC: 16 bit read from external potentiometer, in polling mode;